mdn/content/files/en-us/web/api/pointer_events/index.md

 {{Compat}}

-Some additional values have been defined for the {{cssxref("touch-action", "CSS touch-action")}} property as part of the [Pointer Events](https://w3c.github.io/pointerevents/) specification, but currently those values have limited implementation support.
+Some additional values have been defined for the CSS {{cssxref("touch-action")}} property as part of the [Pointer Events](https://w3c.github.io/pointerevents/) specification, but currently those values have limited implementation support.

 ## See also